Florence Kelley

-Florence Moltrop Kelley (September 12, 1859 – February 17, 1932) was a social and political reformer and the pioneer of the term wage abolitionism.
+Florence Molthrop Kelley (September 12, 1859 – February 17, 1932) was an American social and political reformer who coined the term wage abolitionism.
 Her work against sweatshops and for the minimum wage, eight-hour workdays, and children's rights is widely regarded today.

 From its founding in 1899, Kelley served as the first general secretary of the National Consumers League.
 In 1909, Kelley helped to create the National Association for the Advancement of Colored People (NAACP).

 Early life

 On September 12, 1859, Kelley was born to William D. Kelley (1814–1890) and Caroline Bartram Bonsall in Philadelphia.
-Her father was a self-made man who became an abolitionist, a founder of the Republican Party, a judge, and a longtime member of the US House of Representatives.
+Her father was an abolitionist, a founder of the Republican Party, a judge, and a longtime member of the US House of Representatives.
+His nickname was "Pig Iron."

 Kelley was influenced mainly by her father and said, "I owe him everything that I have ever been able to learn to do."
 Throughout her early years, he read books to her that involved child labor.
 Even at 10, she was educated by her father on his activities, and she was able to read her father's volume, The Resources of California.

-Caroline Bartram Bonsall, Kelley's mother, was not a less-prominent figure.
+Caroline Bartram Bonsall, Kelley's mother, was not a less prominent figure.
 Bonsall was related to the famous Quaker botanist, John Bartram.
-Unfortunately, Bonsall's parents died while at a young age, she was then adopted by Isaac and Kay Pugh.
+Bonsall's parents died at a young age, she was then adopted by Isaac and Kay Pugh.

-Kelley spent many happy years with her grandparents Isaac and Kay Pugh.
+Kelley spent many years with her grandparents Isaac and Kay Pugh.

-Kelley's great-aunt, Sarah Pugh, lived as a Quaker and opponent of slavery.
+Kelley's great-aunt, Sarah Pugh, was a Quaker and opponent of slavery.
 Pugh's decision to deny use of cotton and sugar because of the connection to slave labor made an impression on Kelley from an early age.
 Pugh was an advocate for women and told Kelley about her life as an oppressed woman.

 Kelley had two brothers and five sisters; all five sisters died in childhood.
-Three of the sisters were Josephine Bartram Kelley, Caroline Lincoln Kelley, and Anna Caroline Kelley.
-Josephine died at the age of ten months.
-Caroline died at the age of four months.
-Anna died at the age of six years.
+Three of her sisters were Josephine Bartram Kelley, Caroline Lincoln Kelley, and Anna Caroline Kelley.
+Josephine died at the age of ten months, Caroline died at the age of four months, and Anna died at the age of six years.

 Kelley was an early supporter of women's suffrage after her sisters died and worked for numerous political and social reforms, including the NAACP, which Kelley helped found.
 In Zurich, she met various European socialists, including Polish-Russian medical student Lazare Wischnewetzky, whom she married in 1884 and with whom she had three children; the couple divorced in 1891.
 She wanted a divorce because of his physical abuse and overflowing debt.
 Unable to divorce her husband for "non-support," she fled to Chicago and received full custody of her children.
 She kept her maiden name but preferred to be called "Mrs. Kelley."